 "I have more energy, and my knees don't hurt anymore," says Maggie Sanders, 61, of Abbeville, S.C.
-She has lost 15 pounds by walking 4 miles, three times a week, over the past few months, and eating better.
+She has lost 15 pounds by walking four miles, three times a week, over the past few months, and eating better.

 More boomers need to heed that feel-good benefit.
 Based on calculation of body mass index from self-reported height and weight, roughly a third of the baby boomers polled are obese, compared with about a quarter of both older and younger responders.
-Only half of the obese boomers say they are regularly exercising.
+Only half of the obese boomers say they are are regularly exercising.